Mark Ferrandino, Department of Revenue

-Mark Baisley is currently a member of the Colorado House of Representatives, representing District 39.
+Mark Baisley is currently a member of the Colorado Senate, representing District 4.
 Mark holds a Bachelor of Science degree with majors in Computer Information Systems and Business Administration from Columbia College and has a forty-year career in information technology in aerospace, defense, education and financial services.
-Read More.

 Jena Griswold, Secretary of State